Dream Chronicles: The Book of Air: Gameplay

 Dream Chronicles: The Book of Air is structured much like other three previous games in the series with some major twists.
 There are many improvements in gameplay overall compared to others.
 It is more of a quest-like adventure than a traditional hidden object game, a mixing of adventure and puzzle game.
-Featuring loads of puzzles and logical quests with different difficulties, The Book of Air still assure that puzzles are well-tricky and tightly blended with the story, which is a typical feature of quest or click-and-point games, such as: putting together parts of broken statues, reconstructing tricky mechanisms, unscrambling messages using the power of Dream Jewels and many more.
+Featuring loads of puzzles and logical quests with different difficulties, the puzzles in The Book of Air are well-tricky and tightly blended with the story, which is a typical feature of quest or click-and-point games, such as putting together parts of broken statues, reconstructing tricky mechanisms, unscrambling messages using the power of Dream Jewels and many more.
 There are no lists of items to find but a huge amount of inventory based puzzles, logical riddles and quests to solve, which have been scattered through the locations in the game.
 The objects that players find may be used in a scene other than the one they found it in.
 Objects will stay in inventory until players need to use them.
 All objects that players are able to pick up will serve a purpose, whether they are used in that scene or not.
 A lot of times in this game the pieces players pick up may only be used as they get to the next scene.
-Some items may not become visible in a scene right away, players must perform other tasks first before they become visible.
+Some items may not become visible in a scene right away, and the players must perform other tasks first before they become visible.